harness/developer-hub/docs/infra-as-code-management/workspaces/provision-workspace.md

 5. On the **Workspace** tab, select an existing workspace or select **+ Create New Workspace** to create a new workspace.

 6. Select the **Execution** tab, and then select the option to provision for Terraform.
-Five operations are supported: init/plan/apply/destroy/plan-destroy.
+Five operations are supported: init, plan, apply, destroy, plan-destroy.

 7. Select **Use Strategy**.